 Does City of Onkaparinga have a green or FOGO bin?

-Yes, City of Onkaparinga provides a lime green bin for food and garden organics.
-It is collected weekly.
+Yes, City of Onkaparinga provides a green bin for food and garden organics.
+It is collected fortnightly.

 What happens to bin collection on public holidays in City of Onkaparinga?